Jalal1302/Automated-Traffic-Management/README.md

 ## Core features
 - Registration of a vehicle
 - Display vehicles list
-- Addition of a road
+- Addition of a road and junctions
-- Display roads list
+- Display lists of roads and junction
+- See log of the vehicles in junction
+- See the junction and congestion analysis